Stock market today: Dow flirts with record as most of Wall Street drifts in mixed trading

 NEW YORK (AP) — U.S. stock indexes are drifting near their records Monday as Wall Street gears up for the most anticipated meeting of the Federal Reserve in years.

-The S&P 500 was 0.2% lower in midday trading after flitting between gains and losses earlier in the morning.
-It's sitting just 0.9% below its all-time high set in July.
+The S&P 500 was 0.1% lower in afternoon trading after flitting between gains and losses earlier in the morning.
+It's sitting just 0.8% below its all-time high set in July.

 Treasury yields eased in the bond market ahead of what’s expected to be the week’s main event.
 On Wednesday, the widespread expectation is for the Federal Reserve to cut its main interest rate for the first time in more than four years to deliver some relief to the economy.